 The ALPSP Conference provides a friendly forum in which to share information and knowledge, learn about new initiatives, and engage in open discussion on the challenges and opportunities facing publishing today.
 With expert speakers and a wide ranging programme, the ALPSP Conference is for everyone in the scholarly publishing community.
-We also offer a range of sponsorship opportunities at the conference.
 The ALPSP Conference is a key event in the calendar and attracts a high level audience from all sectors of the scholarly communications industry.

 Digital Preservation is the major meeting and conference of the NDSA—open to members and non-members alike—focusing on tools, techniques, theories and methodologies for digital stewardship and preservation, data curation, the content lifecycle, and related issues.
 The 2018 meeting is held in partnership with the host organization, the Digital Library Federation (DLF).
 National Digital Stewardship Alliance Joint conference with 2018 will be held October 15-18 Las Vegas, NV.